Pradeep434680/second-demo/README.md

 # second-demo
-This is the practice of Git &amp; Github.
+This is the practice of Git &amp; Github...